Cognitive neuroscience of dreams: REM sleep and dreaming

 Aserinsky and Kleitman's discovery prompted further research into the brain mechanism involved in REM sleep (and by their assumption, dreaming).
 It was found that REM is generated by a small region of cells located in the brain stem called the pons (it sits slightly above the spinal cord at the nape of the neck).
 The pons releases acetylcholine which travels to parts of the forebrain.
 Cholinergic activation of these higher areas was thought to result in the meaningless images that make up our dreams.
 This process is switched off by noradrenaline and serotonin which are also released by the brain stem.

 The formation of the Activation-Synthesis Model put forth by Allan Hobson and McCarley in 1975 rested largely on these discoveries.
 Their model posits that dreams are actively generated by the brain stem and then passively synthesized by the forebrain.
 That is, the cholinergic activation that occurs in any forebrain areas (via transmission from brain stem) results in attempts by the brain's cognitive areas to enforce sense or structure onto meaningless activation.
+Dreaming and REM sleep are controlled by different brain mechanisms.
 Cerebral areas were not thought to play any sort of causal role because REM sleep occurs as long as the pons is intact, even if higher areas are disconnected or removed; an inference based on the assumption that REM sleep is dreaming.